What Your Boss Is Not Allowed to Make You Do

 People in management positions are responsible for making a range of important decisions at work.
 They are often in charge of training, supervising, and disciplining employees.
 But having a leadership role doesn’t mean that an owner, manager, or supervisor can do anything they want.
 They must comply with state and federal employment laws or face penalties for violations.

-At the Employment and Consumer Law Group, our Nashville attorneys fight for the rights of employees in Nashville and across Tennessee.
+At the Employment and Commerce Law Group, our Nashville attorneys fight for the rights of employees in Nashville and across Tennessee.
 If you have concerns about your boss’s actions at work, we should talk.
 Call or contact us today for a free case review.

 What Your Boss Can’t Legally Do